 August 17, Taylor Swift (Deluxe Edition) by Taylor Swift

-Total Number of Tracks: 15, including the 11 songs from the standard edition, three exclusive songs, and an additional “pop version” of “Teardrops on My Guitar”
+Total Number of Tracks: 15, including the 11 songs from the standard editions, three exclusive songs, and an additional “pop version” of “Teardrops on My Guitar”

 Songs you might know: